genomewalker/aMGSIM/README.md

 3           Clostridium_perfringens_ATCC_13124   3.666642422      3
 ```

-And the `genome_comp`, where we can define for each sample which genome will be ancient and the coverage.
+And the `genome_comp` where we can define for each sample which genome will be ancient and the coverage.
+This file can be used to spike-in specific genomes at known coverages in the a sample.
 [Here](examples/data/genome-comp.tsv) you can find an example of the file.
 It is a TSV file with four columns:

 ```
 Taxon                                Community   Coverage   onlyAncient Escherichia_coli_K-12_MG1655         1           1.0        True
 Methanosarcina_barkeri_MS            2           0.5        False
-Clostridium_perfringens_ATCC_13124   3           20.0       True
+Clostridium_perfringens_ATCC_13124   3             0        None
 ```

 The column `onlyAncient` can take one of the following values:

 - **True**: The genome in this sample will only contain ancient reads with the coverage specified, 1.0 in the example
 - **False**: The genome in this sample will contain a mixture of modern and ancient reads.
-The ancient coverage will be the one specified in the file, 10.0 in the example.
-In the case the coverage asked will produce
+The ancient coverage will be the one specified in the file, 0.5 in the example.
+- **None**: The genome in this sample will only contain modern reads.

+The values of coverage will be always downsized to fit the _maximum coverage allowed_ by the proportion of the taxon in the sample, the number of reads and the size of the genome.
+If `onlyAncient` is `True` and the `Coverage` value exceeds the _maximum coverage allowed_, the `Coverage` will be set to the _maximum coverage allowed_.
+In the case where `onlyAncient` is `False` and the `Coverage` value exceeds the _maximum coverage allowed_, the `Coverage` will be set to a random value defined by the limits defined in the config file by the `coverage` parameter.
+In case the random value is higher than the _maximum coverage allowed_ it will take the _maximum coverage allowed_ value.

 ```
 aMGSIM ancient-genomes  ag-config.yaml